INSIDE: The Ultimate Guide to Brooklyn Bridge for Kids. Updated 2019.

 Dogs: On leash only.

-Brooklyn Bridge for Kids was last reviewed in June 2018.
+Notes: Brooklyn Bridge for Kids was last reviewed in 2019.

-Toadstool Rating – Walk over Brooklyn Bridge for Kids
+Toadstool Rating – Brooklyn Bridge Activities for Kids

 If you have kids in tow, combine a trip across the Brooklyn Bridge walkway with a visit to the Brooklyn Bridge Park.
 So much to do, so little time!